teamcapybara/capybara/README.md

 ```

 **Note: When you require 'capybara/rspec' proxy methods are installed to work around name collisions between Capybara::DSL methods
   `all`/`within` and the identically named built-in RSpec matchers.
-If you opt not to require 'capybara/rspec' (because you wanted to customize the RSpec
-  configurationm etc.), you can install the proxy methods by requiring 'capybara/rspec/matcher_proxies' after requiring RSpec and 'capybara/dsl'**
+If you opt not to require 'capybara/rspec' you can install the proxy methods by requiring 'capybara/rspec/matcher_proxies' after requiring RSpec and 'capybara/dsl'**

 ## <a name="using-capybara-with-testunit"></a>Using Capybara with Test::Unit